 It is now clear that students, labour groups and leftist politicians are using the case of Phra Thanom to create unrest in this nation, to the point where they are threatening to destroy Wat Boworn and unseat the government.
 Our various groups have met and we have concluded that we will do everything we can to protect Wat Boworn.

 Finally, on 6 October, the military, police and the various rightist groups moved on Thammasat.
 Blocking all the exits, the forces besieged the university and began shooting bullets, rockets and even anti-tank missiles.
 Forcing their way into the university, the students were rounded up, made to strip to the waist and were then beaten and tortured.
 Those who tried to escape were lynched, raped and even burned alive.
 In all, 43 students were killed, with 3000 arrested on that day and another 5000 later arrested.

 The next day, the army seized power from the hapless Seni Pramoj.
 Thanin Kraivichien, a judge known for his anti-communist leanings, was appointed prime minister, along with the announcement of a 12-year period where democracy would be suspended.
 Political meetings were outlawed, books were banned and journals were closed.
 5000 students would run off into the forests to join the growing Communist Party.

-The end of the Thanom regime, a government which he inherited from Sarit Thanarat, would produce two twin tragedies: that of October 1973 and October 1976.
+The end of the Thanom regime, a government inherited from Sarit Thanarat, would produce two twin tragedies: that of October 1973 and October 1976.
 It was the product of a toxic atmosphere: of communist paranoia, of resistance to a government mired by corruption, of economic crises and of growing calls for political participation and democracy.
 This deeply unstable period would soon be brought to a close.